tankh99/tp/docs/DeveloperGuide.md

 **Alternatives considered**
 1. Using an array list instead of an observable list.
 However, the GUI was not able to accurately reflect the new appointment list when new appointments were added.
-2. Using the natural order of the list as the index of the Appointment.
+2. Using the natural order of the list as the index of the `Appointment`.
 To standardise the implementation throughout the application, we decided to adopt the patient list implementation.
    Therefore, each appointment has a unique identifier that does not change even when the natural order of the list is changed.

 ### Query Appointment Feature